An Introduction to Signs of Pain in Dogs

 Meesh Masters

 Hello!
-My name is Meesh Masters, founder of The Dog’s Point of View, and I specialise in working with Romanian and overseas rescue dogs.
-My mission is to help adopters and canine professionals truly understand and support these incredible dogs through one-to-one consultations, home study courses, webinars, workshops, and my Adopters Coaching Group - the leading online resource for Romanian and overseas rescue dog support.
+My name is Meesh Masters, founder and business owner of The Dog’s Point of View.
+I've been working with dogs in a professional capacity for over 20 years, with over 10 years working exclusively with Romanian and overseas rescue dogs and their families.
+My mission is to help adopters and canine professionals truly understand and support these more naturally evolved dogs through one-to-one consultations, home study courses, webinars, workshops, and my Adopters Coaching Group - the leading online resource for Romanian and overseas rescue dog support.

-My journey with these dogs began in 2015 when I started fostering and supporting new adopters.
+My journey with natural world dogs began in 2015 when I started fostering and supporting new adopters.
 It quickly became clear that Romanian dogs were different from UK-born dogs.
 Their lineage - shaped by street life and natural selection - means they rely heavily on instinct and don’t always respond to conventional training methods.

 Learning to work with them in a way that respected their nature changed everything for me, and I’ve been sharing that knowledge ever since.

-Today, I’m proud to be Patron of Cloud K9 Rescue and Annie’s Trust and to advise several other rescue organisations.
-I also run the Romanian Rescue Pro Trainers Program for qualified trainers and have developed an education and resource program for rescues rehoming Romanian and Eastern European dogs, helping volunteers and adopters feel more confident in supporting them.
+Today, I’m proud to be Patron of Cloud K9 Rescue and Annie’s Trust and provide advice to several other rescue organisations.
+I also run the Romanian Rescue Pro Trainers Program for qualified trainers to learn more about working with overseas rescues.